Parent and Caregiver Resources

 Speaking with your family about your child’s condition

-Raising a child with PJIA or SJIA can impact a lot of people in your child’s life, like family, friends, and caregivers.
+Raising a child with SJIA can impact a lot of people in your child’s life, like family, friends, and caregivers.
 That larger support network can make the child feel comfortable and secure knowing there are a lot of people he or she can count on.

 Family members should know: